Nikola Uzunović: Retirement and death

 After leaving office in December 1934, he went into seclusion.
 During the Second World War, and Occupation of the Axis powers he refused to attach his name under the anticommunist petition of prominent Serbs.
 Nevertheless, after the war, most of his lands and property were appropriated by the state, including his Villa, which the government of Socialist Federal Republic of Yugoslavia donated to the United States, which owns it to this day.

 Uzunović died on 19 July 1954 in Belgrade.
 However some sources suggest he died a year earlier in 1953.
-Serbian Actor Tanasije Uzunović is his Grand Nephew.

 Honours

 On 20 February 1927 Uzunović was awarded the Order of Polonia Restituta from the President of Poland Ignacy Mościcki.